welldone-cloud/aws-list-resources/README.md

 Make sure you have AWS credentials configured for your target account.
 This can either be done using [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) or by specifying a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) in the optional `--profile` argument.
 Read-only IAM permissions are sufficient.

-Then run, for example:
+When running the script, it is recommended to include the us-east-1 region in addition to the region(s) that your workload uses primarily.
+This ensures that resources of global AWS services are captured as well.

+Example run:

 ```bash
 pip install -r requirements.txt